IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-values.md

 ## ❤️ Respect

+Scrum Guide - 2020
+{: .label .label-green }

-**Scrum Team members respect each other to be capable, independent people.**
+**Scrum Team members respect each other to be capable, independent people, and are respected as such by the people with whom they work.**

+- For Product Owners to succeed, the entire organisation must respect their decisions.

+Insights
+{: .label .label-yellow }

 - **Respect** - means the Scrum team members need to show respect for one another and for everyone outside the team, seeing them as capable, intelligent, and creative problem solvers who are each doing the best work they can.